Azathothas/Stars/README.md

 - [qtc-de/remote-method-guesser](https://github.com/qtc-de/remote-method-guesser) – Java RMI Vulnerability Scanner
 - [Static-Flow/BOR](https://github.com/Static-Flow/BOR) – BOR - Break On Request, is a burp extension that provides a custom context menu for marking requests to be stopped by the interceptor with only one click!
 - [termux/termux-app](https://github.com/termux/termux-app) – Termux - a terminal emulator application for Android OS extendible by variety of packages.
-- [sleeyax/burp-awesome-tls](https://github.com/sleeyax/burp-awesome-tls) – Fix Burp Suite's poor TLS stack and bypass WAFs by spoofing any browser
+- [sleeyax/burp-awesome-tls](https://github.com/sleeyax/burp-awesome-tls) – Fixes Burp Suite's poor TLS stack.
+Bypass WAF, spoof any browser.
 - [NationalSecurityAgency/ghidra](https://github.com/NationalSecurityAgency/ghidra) – Ghidra is a software reverse engineering (SRE) framework
 - [malexmave/blog-spring-actuator-example](https://github.com/malexmave/blog-spring-actuator-example) – An example project with a vulnerable Spring Actuator configuration, as a companion to a blog post
 - [zhkl0228/unidbg](https://github.com/zhkl0228/unidbg) – Allows you to emulate an Android native library, and an experimental  iOS emulation